codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-04-ls8.md

-In this stage, you'll add support for successfully producing a single record.
+In this stage, you'll implement producing a single record to disk.

 ## Producing records